299th Cavalry Regiment (United States): World War II

+Relief from the mainland finally started to arrive in March 1941, and the 299th Infantry began to transition to Scofield Barracks for service.
+Although the Hawaii Territorial Guard, created by the Governor of Hawaii following the attack on Pearl Harbor, eventually removed soldiers who were Americans of Japanese Ancestry in January 1942, the 299th Infantry and 298th Infantry did not.
+Soldiers of Japanese ancestry remained at their posts until June 1942.

-In 1940, the 299th Infantry and its sister regiment, the 298th Infantry were called into federal service as the United States began to prepare for a possible war with the Axis Powers.
-In 1941, the Hawaiian Division was reformed from a square division, which was the army's World War I divisional format, into the triangular division that would be the norm for World War II and Korea.
-Out of the old division came both the 24th Infantry Division and the 25th Infantry Division.
-The 299th IN was sent to provide the third infantry regiment for the new 24th Infantry Division.
-In May 1941 the 299th was sent to the neighbor islands to provide for their defense, since the regiment was mostly composed of citizens from these islands.
-On 4 June, the Japanese-American soldiers of both the 299th and 298th were pulled from the ranks of the regiments, some 29 officers and 1277 enlisted men in all.
-These Hawaii Nisei (Japanese-Americans) would form the famed 100th Infantry Battalion of the 442nd RCT and would fight heroically in Europe becoming the most decorated unit of its size in World War II.
+On 4 June 1942, the Japanese-American soldiers of both the 299th and 298th were pulled from the ranks of the regiments, some 29 officers and 1277 enlisted men in all.
+These Hawaii Nisei (Japanese-Americans) would form the famed 100th Infantry Battalion later attached to the 442nd RCT and would fight heroically in Europe becoming the most decorated unit of its size in World War II.
 However the Nisei soldiers were nearly 40% of the 299th ranks, and the removal of these men put the regiment grossly under strength.
 Therefore, on 21 July 1942, the 299th was relieved from the 24th Infantry Division and deactivated, the unit's men and material being transferred to the 298th.
 However the 2nd Battalion, 299th's HHC and B Company remained intact.
 These units were sent overseas to the Philippines and the Ryukyu Islands for which the 2–299th received campaign participation.
 However it is not clear with whom they were attached and what role they played in these campaigns.